-HO 027 Nurse Delegation for Nursing Assistants 0.9 Credit Outlines the caregiver's educational requirements for Nurse Delegation in community-based long-term care settings.
+HO 027 Nurse Delegation for Nursing Assistants 0.9 Credit

+Outlines the caregiver's educational requirements for Nurse Delegation in community-based long-term care settings.
 This course meets Washington State DSHS/ADSA requirements for training in Nurse Delegation.
 Students must be a NA-C, NA-R, or be co-enrolled in the Nursing Assistant program to take this course.
 Students completing this course will receive a training certificate.

-HO 100 Nursing Assistant
+HO 100 Nursing Assistant 7 Credits

 Students who successfully complete the program will be eligible to take the State exam for Certification as a Nursing Assistant.
-Prerequisites: Required placement testing READ 088 or CASAS Level V and current required immunizations.
-Tuition plus \$16.25 malpractice insurance fee, textbook and gait belt are required.
-Other materials may be required.
+Prerequisites: Required placement testing READ 088 or CASAS Level V, successful completion of criminal background checks, and current required immunizations.
+Tuition plus additional lab and malpractice fee, textbook, gait belt and blood pressure kit are required.